dcarpent74/random-blog/complex-or-no/README.md

 I found this very interesting despite not being a front-end developer.
 I usually tell people "front-end to me is back-end to you."
 That is to say that my development experience is more about system software, middleware and such.
-The closest thing to front end that I do is either writing command-line utilities for developers or IT admins, or playing with things like [TiddlyWiki](https://tiddlywiki.com) in an attempt to make more magical documentation.
+The closest thing to front-end that I do is either writing command-line utilities for developers or IT admins, or playing with things like [TiddlyWiki](https://tiddlywiki.com) in an attempt to make more magical documentation.
 What is really missing without the video of this presentation,